felonine/felonine/README.md

 ---

 ## 🎯 2025 Goals
-- study in more detail GUI namely Qt
+- study in more detail GUI namely Qt/SFML
 - learn structures in C++ and move into STL C++ 17
 - learn linux basics
 - learn git